thosgood/this-weeks-finds/markdown/101-151/week102.md

 Hmm.
-They sure don\'t *look* equal.
+They sure don't *look* equal.
 We must be doing something wrong.

 What are we doing wrong?
-We\'re committing the sin of
+We're committing the sin of
 decategorification: treating isomorphisms as equations!
 We should treat the integers not as a mere category, but as a 2-category!
-See
-\"[week80](week80.html)\" for the precise definition of this concept;
+See "[week80](week80.html)" for the precise definition of this concept;
-for now, it\'s enough to say that a 2-category has things called 2-morphisms going between morphisms.
+for now, it's enough to say that a 2-category has things called 2-morphisms going between morphisms.
 If we treat the integers as a 2-category, we can say there is a 2-morphism going from